How to List on the MLS Without a Realtor

-However, of the thousands of homeowners who listed their homes for sale by owner (FSBO) in 2023, only 5% of those homes made it to a multiple listing service (MLS).[1]
-This low MLS presence occurs because many independent sellers don’t realize they can list on MLS without a realtor.
+However, only 5% of homes sold for sale by owner (FSBO) get listed on the multiple listing service (MLS).[2]
+This is probably because many FSBO sellers don’t realize they can list on MLS without a realtor by using a flat fee MLS service.

 The MLS is a private database for realtors to share their inventory and increase potential sales.
 This collaborative marketplace allows selling agents to reach thousands of buying agents in an instant through online local MLS platforms.[3]